-Here’s my latest batch of DIY bath bombs.
-This one is an extra foaming bubble bath bomb recipe, the fizzing and the bubbles are such a wonderful combination.
+Here’s my latest batch of bath bombs, with a twist on my simple DIY bath bomb recipe.
+These are extra foaming bubble bath bombs, the fizzing and the bubbles are such a wonderful combination.
 It really does feel like magic, sometimes!

 The magic bubble ingredient in this foaming bath bomb is the natural SLSA powder.
 It is essentially a surfactant that should generate a significant number of bubbles upon contact with hot water.
 But is it possible to get the same results of a good quality bubble bath with a homemade bath bomb?
 Absolutely we can!